safe-global/safe-smart-account/docs/safe_tx_gas.md

 #### Without gas refund

-If `gasPrice` is set to `0` then the Safe contracts will **not** issue a refund after the Safe transaction execution.
+If `gasPrice` is set to `0` then the Safe Smart Account will **not** issue a refund after the Safe transaction execution.

 Therefore it is not necessary to be as strict on the gas being passed along with the execution of the Safe transaction.
-As no refund is triggered the Safe will not pay for the execution costs, based on this the Safe contracts will send along all available case when no refund is used.
+As no refund is triggered the Safe will not pay for the execution costs, based on this the Safe Smart Account will send along all available case when no refund is used.

-Before the execution the Safe contracts always check if enough gas is available to satisfy the `safeTxGas`.
-This can be seen in [`Safe.sol`](hhttps://github.com/safe-global/safe-contracts/blob/main/contracts/Safe.sol#L168-L170):
+Before the execution the Safe Smart Account always check if enough gas is available to satisfy the `safeTxGas`.
+This can be seen in [`Safe.sol`](hhttps://github.com/safe-global/safe-smart-account/blob/main/contracts/Safe.sol#L168-L170):

 ```js
 require(gasleft() >=